 “Oftentimes, when I see entrepreneurs having a hard time converting strangers into leads or leads into customers, it all comes down to the quality of their offers,” he said.
 “If you have a bad offer, what that tells me is that you don’t know your ideal client well enough.”

 The solution?
-Research your target audience and get to know them.
-Once you have the appropriate data, create offers that entice them to make a purchase with you.
+Research your target audience, and get to know them.
+Once you have the appropriate data, create offers that lead to sales.